raghavthapar/Github-Notes/Stashing.md

 2. `git stash pop`

    - Removes the most recently stashed changes in the stash and reapply them to the working copy.
+   - The stash becomes free of the most recent change and it can't be retrieved after that.

+3. `git stash apply`

+   - This is used to apply the changes to a branch but the stash does not get rid of the most recent stash.